The Osprey or Western Meadowlark for State Bird? You Decide.

 All our native plants and animals are adapted to the habitats in which they live, and they play important, if not always fully understood and appreciated, roles in the environment.
 It’s therefore not possible to say one is more beneficial or valuable than another, any more than you can say one thread in a blanket is better than another.
 They stitch together to make the whole.

-As for how exactly each species helps the environment, you could study that for years, but one part of the story is that western meadowlarks help keep populations of insects like cutworms and beetles in check, preventing undo damage to crops and other plants.
-And osprey are apex predators that live almost entirely on fish weighing less than a couple pounds, which helps keep populations of aquatic plants and animals in balance.
+As for how exactly each species helps the environment, you could study that for years, but one part of the story is that meadowlarks help keep populations of insects like cutworms and beetles in check, preventing undo damage to crops and other plants.
+Osprey are apex predators that live almost entirely on fish weighing less than a couple pounds, which helps keep populations of aquatic plants and animals in balance.

 Which Bird is More Symbolic of Oregon’s Natural Areas?

 Osprey are found along waterways across Oregon, so they’re a terrific symbol of the rivers and streams that Oregonians love and depend on.
-The fact that osprey accumulate toxins from the fish they eat should also serve as a reminder that we need to do all we can to keep our waterways pristine.
+The fact that Osprey accumulate toxins from the fish they eat should also serve as a reminder that we need to do all we can to keep our waterways pristine.

-Western meadowlarks are iconic symbols of the wide-open West—and, remember, about half of Oregon is considered high desert, even though we’re more famous for our rainy valleys and forestlands.
+Western Meadowlarks are iconic symbols of the wide-open West—and, remember, about half of Oregon is considered high desert, even though we’re more famous for our rainy valleys and forestlands.
 Meadowlarks used to be more common west of the Cascades, and could perhaps return in greater abundance if we take more steps to reduce pesticide use and restore habitats.

 Which Bird Is Easier to See?

-The larger point is that it doesn’t seem wise to suggest that we should choose a state bird because you can see it as you blast by on the highway at 65 mph.
+Yes, it’s true that Osprey are bigger than meadowlarks … and eagles and some hawks are bigger than Osprey.
+But is it wise to suggest that we should choose a state bird based on the fact you can see it as you blast by on the highway at 65 mph?

 And the Winner Is …

-To tell you the truth, I found this manufactured competition between two native bird species a little upsetting.
+To tell you the truth, I found this manufactured competition between two native bird species upsetting.
 Only humans would have the audacity to rate other species and declare winners and losers based on arbitrary criteria.

 It’s like Bach vs. Beethoven, Beyoncé vs. Adele, or Ginsburg vs. Scalia.
 They're all wonderful at what they do, and possess skills and attributes distinct from their counterparts.
 They're also all interesting, historically important, and worthy of our attention and study.